durden/articles/beyond-pep8/article.md

 provides key insights for beginners and seasoned veterans alike as he focuses on the practice of 'PEP8-ing' code.

-I'm sure you're familiar with this term if you've worked a [Python](http://python.org) application with more than 1 developer in the past.
+You're familiar with this term if you've worked a [Python](http://python.org) application with more than 1 developer in the past.
 Typically a newcomer on the project will try to get involved and go around cleaning up whitespace, line lengths, and other miscellaneous things that tools